 This property is intended for identifiers in general use, which form part of the world the model intends to describe, and not merely for internal database identifiers which are specific to a technical system, unless these latter also have a more general use outside the technical context.
 This property includes in particular identification by mathematical expressions such as coordinate systems used for the identification of instances of E53 Place.
 The property does not reveal anything about when, where and by whom this identifier was used.
 A more detailed representation can be made using the fully developed (i.e. indirect) path through E15 Identifier Assignment.

-P48 has preferred identifier (is preferred identifier of), is a shortcut for the path from E1 CRM Entity through P140 assigned attribute to, E15 Identifier Assignment, P37 assigned,E42 Identifier.
+P1 is identified by (identifies), is a shortcut for the path from ‘E1 CRM Entity’ through ‘P140i was attributed by’, ‘E15 Identifier Assignment’, ‘P37 assigned’,‘E42 Identifier’, ‘P139 has alternative form’ to ‘E41 Appellation’.

 Examples: